Luis-Rosario-Alers/BankOps/CONTRIBUTING.md

 ### Type

-Must be one of the following:
+Should be part of gitmoji:

 - `feat`: ✨ A new feature
 - `fix`: 🐛 A bug fix